Skip to content

 When creating the custom data field, you can set the starting value of the sequence value, but you can also compose a pattern with the following building blocks:

-To express the date and/or time notation, use {datetime:…} and a fixed date and time, namely Saturday, 3 February 2001 at 16:05:06.
-It is important that you always use this exact date and time to express the date and/or time format:
+and a fixed date and time, namely Saturday, 3 February 2001 at 16:05:06.
+It’s important that you always use this exact date and time to express the date and/or time format:

 Remark